-Cleaning was undertaken each day and a cleaning rota was displayed.
+There was a daily cleaning rota on display in the dispensary and the team cleaned the pharmacy regularly to ensure their environment was hygienic.
 Cleaning products were available, as was hot and cold running water.
 The fire alarm was tested each week.
 The lighting and temperature were appropriate for the storage and preparation of medicines.